Logout

 PLMA Education Meetup: “Fundamentals in Load Flexibility" | Fez AB

-For those who attended the Fundamentals in Load Flexibility Class on October 14-15, you are invited to join your instructors for a chance to continue the conversation.
-Bring questions that have occurred to you since the class as well as during the initial conference sessions.
-Plus, we’d love to get your feedback on your overall learning experience.
+For those who attended the Load Flex Fundamentals Class on October 14-15, PLMA invites you to join your PLMA instructors for a chance to continue the conversation.
+Bring questions that have occurred to you since the class, as well as during the initial conference sessions.
+Plus, we’d love to get feedback on your learning experience.

 9:00 - 10:30 AM